monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Then click `Add chain`

+---
-Type in a na
+Type in a name and the VRSC wallet location as below
 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/3/chain_put_in_addresses.png)

-Follow instructions

-default folder location is correct for VRSC if you have installed in the default location

-So type in /home/<user>/.komodo/VRSC

-Fill in the payout address you want he shop to pay to.. e.g. you home personal VRSC
+Fill in the payout address you want he shop to pay to.. e.g. you home personal VRSC addresses/

-Press save
+Press `Save`

-Shoud say Successfully Installed!
+The Website should change to `Successfully Installed!`

 Need to firewall ChainTools folder so no access allowed by external see guide